RezaKatebi/RezaKatebi.github.io/_pages/about.md

 ---

 # Bio
+Currently I am a Senior Machine Learning Engineer (Vision New Projects) at Tesla.

-I am a Senior Advanced AI Engineer at Honeywell.
-Currently, I am leading a team of scientists and software engineers on designing, deployment, and maintenance of an end-to-end pipeline to detect gas leaks and flames using Gas Cloud Imaging (GCI), physics, computer vision, and artificial intelligence.
+Previously, I worked as a Senior Advanced AI Engineer at Honeywell.
+I lead a team of scientists and software engineers on designing, deployment, and maintenance of an end-to-end pipeline to detect gas leaks and flames using Gas Cloud Imaging (GCI), physics, computer vision, and artificial intelligence.

 I got my PhD in Astrophysics from Ohio University.
 There, I worked on Active Galactic Nuclei (AGN) and the behaviour of the accretion disk around the Super Massive Black Holes at their center.
 I have also worked on utilizing machine learning in astronomy.
 Before that, I worked with SXS collaboration on simulating binary black hole mergers with extremal spins and gravitational waves emitted from them.
 Recently, I have also started to work on Machine Learning and Deep Learning both as side projects because I am very interested in them and also their usage in astronomy.